 Meet in Winlock, WA

-Kimberlee has been a member of Good Dog for over 3 years
+Kimberlee has been a member of Good Dog for about 4 years

 Kimberlee was screened for responsible practices and has been a member since 2022.